Hause History, Family Crest & Coats of Arms

 - James Harold Hause, American politician, Representative from Wisconsin 4th District, 1994

-- J. Frank E. Hause, American Democrat politician, Delegate to Democratic National Convention from Pennsylvania, 1896; Common Pleas Court Judge in Pennsylvania 15th District, 1915-29
+- J. Frank E. Hause, American Democratic Party politician, Delegate to Democratic National Convention from Pennsylvania, 1896; Common Pleas Court Judge in Pennsylvania 15th District, 1915-29

-- Harry Hause, American Democrat politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 1916
+- Harry Hause, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 1916

 - Alvin C. Hause, American politician, Member of New York State Assembly from Schuyler County, 1862